 Boards, Advisory Committees, Professional Organizations

-Committee Member, AASM, Sleep Technologist & Respiratory Therapist Education Presidential Committee (2017 - Present)
+Chair, American Academy of Sleep Medicine; Sleep Technologist & Respiratory Therapist Education Committee (2022 - Present)

-Committee Member, American College of Chest Physicians, Scientifc Presentations and Awards Committee (2018 - Present)
+Vice Chair, American College of Chest Physicians - Scientific Presentations and Awards Committee (2021 - Present)

-Vice-Chair, American College of Chest Physicians - Neuromuscular Disease and Home Mechanical Ventilation Network (2017 - Present)
+Chair, American College of Chest Physicians - Home Mechanical Ventilation and Neuromuscular Disease NetWork (2019 - 2021)

 Member, American Thoracic Society (2008 - Present)